paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 (1) **In general** — The Secretary shall award a priority review voucher to the sponsor of a tropical disease product application upon approval by the Secretary of such tropical disease product application.

 (2) **Transferability** — The sponsor of a tropical disease product that receives a priority review voucher under this section may transfer (including by sale) the entitlement to such voucher to a sponsor of a human drug for which an application under [section 355(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section355/b/1&num=0&edition=prelim) or [section 262 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section262&num=0&edition=prelim) will be submitted after the date of the approval of the tropical disease product application.
+There is no limit on the number of times a priority review voucher may be transferred before such voucher is used.

 (3) **Limitation**